s4m0k/compliancejs/README.md

 ##Features

-- Custom Rules
-- Custom Plugins
+- Write your own rules
+- Write your own plugins
+- Write your own report templates

 ##Install